shorebirdtech/handbook/README.md

 applications or run on tiny devices and has not been capable of delivering sufficiently great experiences in many places, including mobile.
-We built Flutter to solve this, but existing Flutter teams, funded primarily out of Google, are limited in what they are incentives to solve.
+We built Flutter to solve this, but existing Flutter teams, funded primarily out of Google, are limited in what they are incentivized to solve.

 Shorebird was started to solve problems others can't or wont solve with Flutter and bring the benefits of multi-platform development to the many millions of